basmalaazab/DocLens/README.md

 ## 1. Overview

-RAG-Powered Document Assistant is an AI-powered question-answering system that uses Retrieval-Augmented Generation (RAG) to answer questions from a collection of Deep Learning documents.
+RAG-Powered Document Assistant is an AI-powered question-answering system built using Retrieval-Augmented Generation (RAG).

-The system combines document processing, semantic search, vector databases, and a local Large Language Model (LLM) to provide answers grounded in the provided documents.
+The system processes a collection of Deep Learning documents, converts their content into semantic vector representations, retrieves relevant information for a user query, and generates grounded answers using a local Large Language Model.

-An extended Computer Vision component is also included to analyze uploaded document images using YOLO-based document layout detection and OCR, and incorporate the detected content into the RAG pipeline.
+The project also includes an Extended Computer Vision component that uses YOLO-based document layout detection and OCR to extract information from document images and integrate it into the RAG workflow.

-The project is divided into three main parts:
+The project consists of:

-- **Notebook:** Data processing, chunking, embeddings, vector store creation, retrieval experiments, evaluation, and the Computer Vision extension.
+- A **RAG notebook** for document processing, embeddings, retrieval, evaluation, and the Computer Vision extension.
-- **Backend:** FastAPI service that loads the persisted vector store and serves grounded queries.
+- A **FastAPI backend** that provides the RAG API.
+- A **web frontend** built with HTML, CSS, and JavaScript.
+- A **persistent ChromaDB vector store** containing the document embeddings.
-- **Frontend:** Web interface for interacting with the RAG assistant.
+- A **YOLO document-layout model** for the vision extension.

 ---

-## 2. Project Objectives
+# 2. Project Objectives

-The project aims to build a complete RAG-based AI application capable of:
+The main objectives of the project are to:

-- Processing multiple PDF documents.
+- Process and inspect PDF documents.
+- Extract text while preserving document and page metadata.
-- Splitting documents into meaningful text chunks.
+- Split documents into overlapping text chunks.
-- Generating semantic embeddings.
+- Generate semantic embeddings.
-- Storing embeddings in a persistent vector database.
+- Store embeddings in a persistent vector database.
-- Retrieving relevant document passages for a user query.
+- Retrieve relevant document chunks for user queries.
-- Generating grounded answers using a local LLM.
+- Generate answers grounded only in retrieved context.
-- Providing source and page information for retrieved content.
+- Provide source and page information with answers.
-- Evaluating answer correctness and groundedness.
+- Evaluate the system using multiple questions.
-- Handling questions that are outside the provided document collection.
+- Handle questions that are outside the document knowledge base.
-- Extending the system with document image analysis using Computer Vision and OCR.
+- Extend the RAG pipeline with document-layout detection and OCR.

 ---

-## 3. Domain and Dataset
+# 3. Domain and Dataset

-### Domain
+## Domain

-The selected domain is **Deep Learning**.
+The project focuses on the **Deep Learning** domain.

-The knowledge base consists of educational Deep Learning materials covering topics such as:
+The knowledge base contains educational material covering topics such as:

 - Neural networks
 - Backpropagation